 Harold Finds A Voice by Courtney Dicmas covers just this situation in a colourful tale of Harold the parrot.
 Told with gentle humour, the story follows Harold in his quest to find a voice of his own.

-Tired of mimicking all the other sounds he hears every day, he sets off to search for a voice to call his own.
+Tired of mimicking all the other order generic paxil sounds he hears every day, he sets off to search for a voice to call his own.

 What a lovely way to convey to children the importance of finding your own voice and being proud of who you are.